-After dental implant surgery – the anesthetic effect will wear off and the area where the implant was placed may hurt.
-Swelling and pain after an implant procedure is considered normal.
-Redness and swelling in the jaw bone which had surgery can last for 4 to 7 days.
+After dental implant surgery – the anesthetic effect will wear off, and your implants may hurt.
+Swelling and pain after an implant procedure are considered normal.
+Redness and swelling in the jaw bone, which had surgery can last for 4 to 7 days.

 During this initial stage of dental implant healing, some degree of pain occurs and later on subsides slowly.
 The severity of dental implant pain that you experience is dependent on various factors:-

-The intensity of pain varies and it is based on any complications during the surgical procedure or additional surgeries such as tooth removal or bone grafting procedures.
-The larger the surgery – the more pain and swelling you will feel.
+The intensity of pain varies and depends on any complications during the surgical procedure or additional surgeries such as tooth removal or bone grafting procedures.
+The rule of thumb is the larger the operation – the more pain and swelling you will feel.

 - Pain can be managed by over the counter pain medications or pain medications that are prescribed by your implant surgeon.

-- The soreness is expected to subside in 3 to 5 days and the pain must subside in 7 to 10 days. soreness is a common phenomenon that can be encountered post-surgically for 10 days.
-This occurs in all kinds of surgeries.
-The soreness must always subside.
+- The soreness should subside in 3 to 5 days, and the pain must subside in 7 to 10 days.
+Soreness is a common phenomenon that can be encountered post-surgically for ten days.
+Soreness occurs in all kinds of surgeries.
+The pain must always subside.

-2) Swelling – Presence of swelling may indicate infection and you must contact your implant dentist.
-The infection can be managed with antibiotics.
+2) Swelling – The presence of swelling may indicate infection, and you must contact your implant dentist.
+If there is an infection, antibiotics will control it.

-3) Healing– Healing is not really dependent on the severity of pain that you encounter.
-But, it seems people respond better by experiencing less soreness and pain which makes the healing process seem faster compared to others.
+3) Healing– Healing is not dependent on the severity of pain that you encounter.
+But, it seems people respond better by experiencing less soreness and pain, which makes the healing process seem faster compared to others.

-This healing cap can get loose due to healing process causing gum irritation and soreness which can be managed by refitting the healing cap after removing it and cleaning the top of the implant.
+This healing cap can get loose due to the healing process, causing gum irritation and soreness, which can be managed by refitting the healing cap after removing it and cleaning the top of the implant.

-A loose implant can cause severe pain and the implant has to be removed to avoid further complications.
-But do not worry – This is a problem that is fixable.
+A loose-fitting implant can cause severe pain, and there is no choice but to remove it.
+But do not worry – This is a fixable problem.

-The use of substandard fixtures can provide poor fitting, resulting in a gap formation when placing the implant in the bone- This is why we use well standardized high quality fixtures to solve the problem.
+The use of substandard fixtures can provide poor fitting, resulting in a gap formation when placing the implant in the bone.
+An expert implant dentist and standardize high-quality implant and accessories will prevent this problem.

-Rarely the bone can get damaged by the heat generation of a drill during an implant procedure.
+In rare circumstances, the bone can become damaged by the heat of the drill during an implant procedure.
 This delays bone healing causing pain as an area of bone remains dead.
-As a result, removal of implant and a dead layer of bone with bone grafting to fill up the bone space can promote the healing process.
-This is a problem that is fixable.
+Removal of both the implant and dead layer of bone must occur.
+The dead layer of bone will be replaced with a bone graft to promote the healing process.

-It can occur by the presence of temporary tooth or denture that may press on the dental implant during healing process causing pain due to gum impingement over the implant. a rule of thumb – no pressure from a prosthesis on new dental implants in the first few weeks after they are installed.
+It can occur by the presence of temporary tooth or denture that may press on the dental implant during the healing process, causing pain due to gum impingement over the implant.
+A rule of thumb is that once installed; there should be no pressure from a prosthesis on new dental implants in the first few weeks